 They are therefore legally allowed to use security cameras as a security measure, as well as to capture potential shoplifters.

-There are however some areas where they are not allowed to record, like inside the dressing room of a clothing store.
+There are, however, some areas where they may not record, like inside the dressing room of a clothing store.
 Some U.S states, however, may actually allow recording inside dressing rooms even though it may sound strange.
-It is however not very common.
+It is, however, not very common.